 Please note that Bullying and Harassment will not be tolerated in Coláiste De Lacy.
-Under the Anti-Bullying sanctions of the Code of Conduct, up to and including Suspension and Exclusion.
+Under the Anti-Bullying Policy, breaches may be referred to the Code of Conduct.
+This will include the full range of sanctions of the Code of Conduct, up to and including Suspension and Exclusion.